Tornado outbreak sequence of May 21–26, 2011: Hinton–El Reno–Piedmont–Guthrie, Oklahoma

 The mesonet station at El Reno recorded a wind gust of 151 mph as the tornado passed by, which set a record for the highest wind speed observed by the Oklahoma Mesonet.
 This was the first EF5 tornado to strike Oklahoma since 1999, when an F5 tornado killed 36 people in and around southern and central parts of the Oklahoma City metropolitan area.
-Another intense EF3 tornado struck the El Reno area two years later on May 31, 2013 and also struck several storm chasers, three of whom were killed, in addition to a local resident that was following the storm and four other people.
+Another intense EF3 tornado struck the El Reno area two years later on May 31, 2013, and also struck several storm chasers, three of whom were killed, in addition to a local resident that was following the storm and four other people.
 A QLCS EF3 tornado also struck the town on May 25, 2019, killing two people.

 Chickasha–Blanchard–Newcastle, Oklahoma

-As the EF5 El Reno–Piedmont tornado dissipated on the evening of the 24th, a separate supercell thunderstorm produced another violent tornado further to the south in Grady County.
+As the tornado that struck El Reno and Piedmont dissipated on the evening of the May 24, a separate supercell thunderstorm produced this violent EF4 tornado further to the south in Grady County.